Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: RuleSHAP

-By scaling the regularization term inversely with \( \rho_{r_j} \), rules associated with more important features are less penalized, thereby being more likely to be retained in the final model.
-This approach ensures that the selected rules not only capture significant feature interactions but also align with the global importance measures provided by SHAP.

-\textbf{Step 4: Rule Importance Computation.} Additionally, differently from RuleFit, we compute the importance of a rule \( r_j \) using only the absolute value of its coefficient learned via LASSO regression, i.e., $ I(r_j) = |w_j| $, where \( w_j \) is the coefficient assigned to rule \( r_j \) by the LASSO model.
+\textbf{Step 4: Rule Importance Computation.} Additionally, unlike RuleFit, we compute the importance of a rule \( r_j \) using only the absolute value of its coefficient learned via LASSO regression, i.e., $I(r_j) = |w_j|$, where \( w_j \) is the coefficient assigned to rule \( r_j \) by the LASSO model.
 In contrast, RuleFit defines rule importance as $ I_{\text{RuleFit}}(r_j) = |w_j| \cdot \sqrt{\text{support}(r_j) \cdot (1 - \text{support}(r_j))} $, where \( \text{support}(r_j) \) represents the proportion of training samples that satisfy rule \( r_j \).
 We avoid this support-based weighting because it inherently penalizes rules with either very high or low support.
-This can be problematic, as some injected biases may only affect a (small) subset of instances.
+This can be problematic, as some injected behavioural triggers may affect only a small subset of instances.

+\textbf{Algorithmic summary.} Given paired abstractions $\{(\mathbf{u}_i,\mathbf{v}_i)\}_{i=1}^N$ and a target output abstraction $v_j$, \textsc{RuleSHAP}: \textit{(1)} fits the target model and computes local SHAP values over the observed abstraction space; \textit{(2)} aggregates them into normalized global feature weights $\bar{\rho}_i$; \textit{(3)} trains XGBoost with feature sampling biased by $\bar{\rho}_i$ and extracts decision-path rules; \textit{(4)} builds the binary rule-activation matrix $\mathbf{X}$; \textit{(5)} solves the SHAP-aware weighted LASSO; and \textit{(6)} ranks retained rules by $|w_j|$.
+Thus, SHAP enters twice: before tree construction, to increase exposure of globally relevant features, and during sparse selection, to penalize rules built on low-importance features.

+\textbf{Theoretical justifications.} Appendix~\ref{apx:ruleshap-proofs} gives compact proof sketches showing that the two SHAP-weighted steps are beneficial rather than unconditional guarantees: feature sampling improves relevant-feature coverage when SHAP mass is concentrated on relevant dimensions, while the sparse-selection stage matches an adaptive-LASSO form under standard sparsity, design, and tuning assumptions \citep{zou2006adaptive}.